NRCan-IETS-CE-O-HBC/HTAP-projects/NBC-tiered-code/solar-threshold-study/documentation.md

 ## Method: ##

 1. Using archetype homes, compare peak cooling loads for the reference house, for  the same house designed to well-known passive solar guidelines, and to worst case scenarios (E/W orientations, excessive, unshaded glazing).
+- starting with Arch-1-NZEH-detached-2-story.h2k
+- modify window distribution to equal in each cardinal direction; this is the base case
+- modify to have 6% window area (to heated floor area) on the south side of the house with the same overall window to heated floor area; this is the passive solar case
+- modify archetype to maximize window area on east and west sides with same overall window to heated floor area; this is the worst case scenario

 2. Propose a maximum ‘permitted increase in cooling loads’ threshold (e.g. 25%), which affords enough flexibility to design passive solar homes, but restricts ‘worst-case scenario’ homes.